 Like other services, the Air Force has weight requirements for joining.
 The weight requirements are exactly the same for males and females.
 The Air Force does not offer a weight reduction program.
 If you're over the maximum, it is up to you to get your weight down.
-Once you're in the Delayed Entry Program (DEP), it is your responsibility to stay under your maximum weight.
-If you are over you will not ship to basic training.

 Note: Your weight and body fat determinations, as accomplished at MEPS or other point of entry to service, remain part of accession physical standards and may also be used as entry criteria for accession training programs.
 The standard is a maximum body fat of 20% for males under 30, 24% for males over 30, 28% for females under 30, and 32% for females over 30.

-Below are the Air Force's height and weight requirements for recruits to enlist.
+Air Force height and weight requirements

 |AIR FORCE WEIGHT REQUIREMENTS|

 How to train for Air Force basic training

 One way to drop some weight in preparation for Air Force basic training is to start training for the program's physical requirements while focusing on a healthy diet, says Stew Smith, a Military.com fitness expert.
 By eating healthy foods while increasing the amount you move, you might drop some weight without any extra measures.

 As always, consider consulting a doctor before starting any new fitness regime.